Shagidi: Composition

 "Shagidi" is two-minute and twenty-eight seconds long.
 Musically, it blends the genres of dancehall and pop, with a hip-hop influence.
 Off-kilter, staccato drum patterns are featured throughout the song, a defining characteristic of dancehall and other genres that derive from reggae.
 The bridge also incorporates 808 bass.

 Lyrically, it draws inspiration from the Filipino children's game Shagidi Shapopo, in which one player calls the moves and the others must follow in sync.
 Bini's official social media accounts described the song as "a rhythmic game of follow-the-leader".
 It was written by Angela Ken, Anna Achoso-Graham, Courtlin Edwards, JBach, Marqueze Parker, and Tommy Brown, who also produced the song along with Chris López, Dan Naim, Greg Shilling, Leather Jacket, and Leon Zervos.
 The song combines cultural elements with modern pop sensibilities, reflecting both Filipino identity and international appeal.
 "Shagidi" was created after ABS-CBN artists Angela Ken, Angia Laurel, and Maymay Entrata taught the game with its nonsense words to various producers in 2024 at an ABS-CBN music camp in Davao City.
 The playful interaction became the inspiration for a recording session with the song's composers the following day.

 Live performances

 Bini performing "Shagidi" at Ibalong Festival 2025.

 Marking the end of the Biniverse World Tour 2025, Bini hosted their Here With You Homecoming Fan Meet at the SM Mall of Asia Arena on June 29, 2025, conducting their first live performance of "Shagidi".
 On July 5, they performed the song at the Puregold OPM Con 2025 held at the Philippine Arena, alongside Kaia's Charlotte, SB19's Stell, and G22's Alfea.
 On July 20, they also performed the song at the Star Magic All-Star Games, which were held at the Araneta Coliseum in Quezon City, to conclude the show.

+"Shagidi" was also included in Bini's opening lineup in their performance at Coachella 2026 on April 10.